lukhanyo-17/scalable-data-pipelinee/README.md

 A PySpark based ETL pipeline that extracts raw transactions, transforms them, and loads them to file or Postgres.
 It also supports S3 as an input source.

-See requirements.txt for dependencies and README for quick start.
+See requirements.txt for dependencies and README for a startup.